Why Bitcoin SV Is Getting Hammered Today - Benzinga

-According to data from Benzinga Pro, Bitcoin SV is trading lower by 9.18% at $71.73 Thursday.
-Bitcoin SV is lower by 25.69% over the trailing month amid ongoing weakness in the cryptocurrency market.
+According to data from Benzinga Pro, Bitcoin SV is trading lower by 9.71% to the $62.00-level Monday afternoon.
+Dogecoin is also lower by 28.85% over the trailing month amid ongoing weakness in the broader cryptocurrency market.

 Visit Benzinga's Crypto Homepage - 1,000,000+ depend on Benzinga Crypto every month